maubanel/UE5-Blueprints/dynamic-materials/README.md

 ##### `Step 7.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

+Drag off the **Create Dynamic Material Instance | Return Value** pin to help the node suggestions.
+Let go of the left mouse button and start to type **Set Vector Parameter Value**.
+You can see that this is in the **Material** section which gives us a good hint that this is what we want.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 8.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Go to the material and find out how the Parameter name is spelled with spaces and caps.
+You have to enter this exactly in the **Parameter Name** box `Light Color`.
+Make sure it is the same as it is in the material with a space between the two words.

 ![alt_text](images/.jpg)